Download a printable version

 But here’s some interesting findings from The Loyalty Report 2017:

-- 81% of consumers say that loyalty programs make them more likely to continue doing business with brands.
+- 81% of consumers say that customer loyalty programs make them more likely to continue doing business with brands.

 - And 66% modify their spending to maximise loyalty benefits.